Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 ## Guinsoo's Rageblade

-- 13,000 Gold
+- 15,000 Gold
 - Scimitar

 **Wrath**: This scimitar deals an addtional 2d6 fire damage

 **Seething Strike**: Whenever you take the attack action you can choose to make one or more of the attacks with disadvantage.
-If you do so you can make an additionol attack at disadvantage for every attack that yo
+For each attack you take disadvantage on you can make one addtidnol attack at disadvantage
-**Haste**: The cooldown of your items and runes are reduced with 6 seconds.

 _You gain +2 to hit and damage rolls with this magical weapon_